 Redland Sub-Arterial Road, Mount Gravatt Capalaba Road to Tingalpa Creek, widening, business case

-The department is undertaking planning for Mount Cotton Road, Redland Bay Road and the Redland Sub-Arterial Road, including the Double Jump Road, Ney Road and Taylor Road intersections.
+The department is undertaking planning for Mount Cotton Road, Redland Bay Road and the Redland Sub-Arterial Road.

 The department is planning upgrades to key intersections and improvements to key state controlled sub-arterial road corridors within the Redland City Council and Brisbane City Council areas, including: